arangodb/docs/3.10/appendix-java-script-modules-crypto.md

 `crypto.genRandomAlphaNumbers(length): string`

-Generates a string of random alpabetical characters and digits.
+Generates a string of random alphabetical characters and digits.

 **Arguments**